dvtate/blog/post/researchinenglish.md

 - copy and paste sections from the paper (usually just a few fields)

 ### Writing Articles
-After we the paper in an AI friendly format we use OpenAI's API to generate the article, headline, description, etc.
+After we convert the paper into an AI friendly format we use OpenAI's API to generate the article, headline, description, etc.

 ### Manual Review
 The final step before the article is published is that a human can skim it and choose a relevant thumbnail.